With the table of times gone by,

 The cuisine of the Grand Siècle became more technical , innovative methods emerged.

-The roux (even if we don't call it that yet) comes into being with a new binding technique (based on butter and flour); This technique appears for the first time in the book “Le Cuisinier François” (1651) by La Varenne in a recipe for raspberry turkey.
-Massialot, in his "The Royal and Bourgeois Cook" offers us several recipes for coulis , which he defines as " a type of sauce, used for connections and to give a pleasant flavor to things "; this ancestor of our funds, is prepared with a kind of meat broth (or vegetables, for lean days) enriched with a binding agent (bread, flour), seasoned with salt, pepper and fresh herbs then passed through a sieve.
+Roux (even if it was not yet called that) was born with a new binding technique (based on butter and flour); this technique appeared for the first time in the book " Le Cuisinier François" (1651) by La Varenne in a recipe for turkey with raspberries.
+Massialot, in his "Le cuisinier roïal et bourgeois" offers us several recipes for coulis , which he defines as " a type of sauce, used for binding and to give a pleasant flavor to things "; this ancestor of our stocks, is prepared with a sort of meat broth (or vegetable broth, for lean days) enriched with a binding agent (bread, flour), seasoned with salt, pepper and fresh herbs then passed through a sieve.

 Another great innovation of this time was the practice of deglazing roasted meats in closed containers, giving rise to the “grand nourishing broth”.
 This broth is generally composed of beef, veal, mutton, their offal, various poultry and bacon, to which a “packet”, in other words a bouquet garni, is commonly added.